 HISTORY OF PRESIDENTS’ DAY

 The Virginia native was known even during his lifetime as “the father of his country” though between him and Lincoln, Abraham looked more like the father and George’s long hair made him look more like the mother.
-Nevertheless, George was a natural leader, standing 6’4″ among troops that on average stood 5’9″.
+Nevertheless, George was a natural leader, standing 6’2″ amongst troops that stood 5’9″.
 He appeared at the Continental Congress in uniform, the natural choice for military leader.
+Many of the Founding Fathers graduated from the finest colleges in the land — Jefferson and Monroe went to William and Mary, Adams and Hancock went to Harvard, Monroe and Madison went to Princeton (College of New Jersey), Jay, Livingston, and Hamilton went to Columbia (King’s College) — but Washington went to war.
 He had experience in battle in the French and Indian War in America, fighting for the English King George III, but the American Revolutionary War saw him fighting for independence against the same King that he had earlier served.
 He stood bestride two periods of American history, the end of the Colonial Period and the beginning of the National Period.
 He served only two terms as President of the new United States of America, though many would have supported his rule for life.
 Napoleon of France was amazed that Washington would step down when he didn’t need to.

-The Kentucky native is one of the most popular, best remembered, and most often written about Presidents in American history.
+The tallest American President at 6’4″, the Kentucky native is one of the most popular, best remembered, and most often written about Presidents in American history.
 He too served during a time of bitter warfare, again with brother fighting brother and neighbor fighting neighbor, this time though during the American Civil War, or what became known in the South as the War Between the States.
 While this great conflagration had many economic and political causes, Lincoln’s name remains associated with the abolition of slavery.
-Lincoln, as Washington did, connected two periods of American history.
+Lincoln, like Washington before him, connected two periods of American history.
 In Lincoln’s case, he saw the end of the National Period and the very beginnings of the Modern Period which would follow the Civil War.

-Two great wars, one for freedom of independent government, the other for a different kind of freedom.
-More Americans died in that second war than all other wars Americans were ever involved in… because the dead were counted on both sides.
+Two great wars, one for freedom of independent government, one for a different kind of freedom.
+More Americans died in the Civil War than all other wars Americans were ever involved in — because we count the dead on both sides.

 It is rather for us to be here dedicated to the great task remaining before us that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion, that we here highly resolve that these dead shall not have died in vain, that this nation under God shall have a new birth of freedom, and that government of the people by the people for the people shall not perish from the earth.